dockur/casa/.github/readme.md

 ## Features ✨

-* Does not need dedicated hardware or a virtual machine!
+* Run CasaOS without the need to install it on your system!

 ## Usage  🐳